georchestra/mapstore2-georchestra/docs/source/database/index.rst

  * pgsqlGeoStoreSchema: schema used for the MapStore permissions database (Defaults to geostore)

+Notice that you can also override other connection properties that are configured in default.properties, by putting them in geostore.properties.
+All the properties that can be overridden are commented in the datadir geostore.properties file, so you can just uncomment them and set the desired value.

 To configure the default.properties location the default georchestra environment variable is used (georchestra.datadir).
 For local development, this must be configured for the JVM: